Allan-Kimutai/yolo/README.md

 ## Usage

-- **Add a product:** Fill out the form with the product details and click "Add Product".
+1. **Add a product:** Fill out the form with the product details and click "Add Product".
-- **View products:** See the list of products displayed on the homepage.
+2. **View products:** See the list of products displayed on the homepage.
-- **Update a product:** Click on the "Edit" button next to a product and make changes in the form.
+3. **Update a product:** Click on the "Edit" button next to a product and make changes in the form.
-- **Delete a product:** Click on the "Delete" button next to a product to remove it from the list.
+4. **Delete a product:** Click on the "Delete" button next to a product to remove it from the list.

-**Note:** The price field only accepts numeric input.
+*Note: The price field only accepts numeric input.*

 ## Folder Structure

-- **client/:** Contains the frontend code.
+- `client/`: Contains the frontend code.
-- **backend/:** Contains the backend code.
+- `backend/`: Contains the backend code.
-- **Stage_One/:** Contains Ansible playbooks and roles for local environment setup.
+- `Stage_One/`: Contains Ansible playbooks and roles for local environment setup.
-- **Stage_Two/:** Contains Terraform and Ansible configurations for cloud environment setup.
+- `Stage_Two/`: Contains Terraform and Ansible configurations for cloud environment setup.
+- `kubernetes/`: Contains Kubernetes configuration files (manifests).
+- `backend-deployment.yaml`: Defines the Deployment resource for the backend application.
+- `backend-service.yaml`: Defines the Service resource to expose the backend application.
+- `client-deployment.yaml`: Defines the Deployment resource for the frontend application.
+- `client-service.yaml`: Defines the Service resource to expose the frontend application.
+- `mongo-pvc.yaml`: Defines the PersistentVolumeClaim resource for MongoDB.
+- `mongo-pv.yaml`: Defines the PersistentVolume resource for MongoDB.
+- `mongo-statefulset.yaml`: Defines the StatefulSet resource for MongoDB.
+- `namespace.yaml`: Defines the Namespace resource for the project.

 ## Contributing